 If you’re not willing to accept the risk of a full mobilization, then the only way to completely avoid it is to resign.
 You’ll still receive your pension at your start date (generally age 60) but it’ll be at the seniority you had in that rank when you resigned– and in the pay scale in effect when you resigned.

 This may not be much of a difference if you resign at age 59, but if you resign at age 37 then you’ll be facing over two decades of inflation erosion before your pension starts.

 For the purposes of this post, we’re going to assume that you “retire awaiting pay”.

-The next question is whether you’re retiring under the pay base system of “Final Pay or “High Three”.
+The next question is whether you’re retiring under the pay base system of “Final Pay, “High Three”, or the Blended Retirement System.
 Both of them depend on the “Date of Initial Entry into Military Service” or “Date of Initial Entry into Uniformed Service”.

 Once you determine which retired pay base system you’re under, you’re ready to calculate your service percent multiplier.

 The Service Percent Multiplier